Professional Standards Unit

 The Information Management Unit’s mandate is to handle property and exhibits, police reports, court documents, fingerprints and other information.
-This unit also ensures that the Transit Police comply with the Freedom of Information and Protection of Privacy Act (FOIPPA).
+This unit also ensures that Transit Police complies with the Freedom of Information and Protection of Privacy Act (FOIPPA).

-The Crime Reduction Unit (CRU) is a specialized team of Detective-Constables responsible for handling complex investigations.
+The General Investigation Unit (GIU) is a specialized team of Detective-Constables responsible for handling complex investigations.